 Protests and Social Movements between Innovation and Tradition

-The conference will take place at the University of Bremen, Forum am Domshof.
-Conference languages are German and English.
+The conference took place at the University of Bremen, Forum am Domshof.
+Conference languages were German and English.

 Wednesday 1 October 2025: 13:00 – 13:30